No Comments

 A Recession Doesn’t Mean Home Prices Will Fall

 Many people think that if a recession hits, home prices will fall like they did in 2008.
 But that was an exception, not the rule.
-It was the only time we saw such a steep drop in prices.
-And it hasn’t happened since.
+It was the only time the market saw such a steep drop in prices.
+And it hasn’t happened since, mainly because inventory is still so low overall.
+Even in markets where the number of homes for sale has started to rise this year, inventory is still far below the oversupply of homes that led up to the housing crash.

-In fact, according to data from CoreLogic, in four of the last six recessions, home prices actually went up (see graph below):
+In fact, according to data from Cotality (formerly CoreLogic), in four of the last six recessions, home prices actually went up (see graph below)

-a graph of a graph showing the price of falling pricesSo, if you’re thinking about buying or selling a home, don’t assume a recession will lead to a crash in home prices.
+a graph of a graph showing the price of falling pricesSo, don’t assume a recession will lead to a significant drop in home values.
 The data simply doesn’t support that idea.
 Instead, home prices usually follow whatever trajectory they’re already on.
-And right now, nationally, home prices are still rising at a more normal pace.
+And right now, nationally, home prices are still rising, just at a more normal pace.

 Mortgage Rates Typically Decline During Recessions